Judith Lewis Herman

-Judith Lewis Herman (born 1942) is an American psychiatrist, researcher, teacher, and author who has focused on the understanding and treatment of incest and traumatic stress.
+Judith Lewis Herman (born 31 March 1942) is an American psychiatrist, researcher, teacher, and author who has focused on the understanding and treatment of incest and traumatic stress.

 Herman is Professor of Psychiatry at Harvard Medical School, Director of Training at the Victims of Violence Program in the Department of Psychiatry at the Cambridge Health Alliance in Cambridge, Massachusetts, and a founding member of the Women's Mental Health Collective.

 She was the recipient of the 1996 Lifetime Achievement Award from the International Society for Traumatic Stress Studies and the 2000 Woman in Science Award from the American Medical Women's Association.
 In 2003, she was named a Distinguished Fellow of the American Psychiatric Association.

 Early life

-Herman was born in New York City to Helen Block Lewis, who was a psychologist and psychoanalyst and taught at Yale, and Naphtali Lewis, who worked as a professor of classics at City University of New York.
+Herman was born in New York City to Helen Lewis, who was a psychologist and psychoanalyst and taught at Yale University, and Naphtali Lewis, who worked as a professor of classics at City University of New York.
 She received her education at Radcliffe College and Harvard Medical School.